Gabriella Minnes Brandes

 Gaby graduated from a three year, STAT certified, teacher training course in 1988 in Haifa, Israel.
 Her teachers include Rivka Cohen and Nilly Bassan, in Israel, Patrick MacDonald and Marjorie Barlow in England.

 Gaby is a member of the Canadian Society of Teachers of the Alexander Technique (CANSTAT), a member of the Society of Teachers of the Alexander Technique (STAT, UK), and The American Society of Teachers of the Alexander Technique (AmSAT).
-Gaby is currently the president of CANSTAT (Canada).
-Gaby is also the co-director of The Vancouver School of the Alexander Technique, a CANSTAT certified, three year, teacher training course.
+Gaby is the past president of CANSTAT (Canada).
+Gaby was also the co-director of The Vancouver School of the Alexander Technique, a CANSTAT certified, three year, teacher training course.

 One of the most important elements in her work has been on-going professional development.
 She sees continuous exploration of her own practice as an essential and integral part of her work in the Technique.
 Gaby conducted different research projects looking at Alexander teaching training, musicians and creativity, and working with actors using the Alexander Technique.
 She was the recipient of the AmSAT research grant to support her work.
 She has worked with Alexander teachers in Vancouver, Israel, the USA and UK.
 She has also had the opportunity to be a guest instructor in Alexander teacher training programs in Boston, Toronto, Cincinnati, and Haifa.